 “Per-alien there were at least seven tentacles, but each one of those had its own controls so we could do what we wanted with it,” he continues.
 “We could wrap them around a door handle or make them hit a wall – it looked really good!”

 As with the design of the aliens, Image Engine was also given a great deal of freedom around the locomotion of the creatures.
 “One of the early chats we had with the production was about the movement of the aliens,” says Mark Wendell, CG supervisor.
 “We asked them how they wanted the creatures to move, and they said, ‘You tell us!’”

-In order to create quick blocking passes and reference animation, Image Engine bought its own motion capture suits.
+In order to create quick blocking passes and reference animation, Image Engine used Xsens motion capture suits.

 “You could throw a suit on in 20 minutes and walk around pretending to be an alien, acting out a shot,” notes Snyman.
 “Because the proportions of the alien were very close to a human, the data transferred almost seamlessly.
 You could do hundreds of takes per day, with other animators giving pointers.
 It was a great way to block out sequences that we could then build upon.”

 In fact, one of Image Engine’s mocap animation tests included a small surprise for the production team: “We sent them an early mocap test of an alien doing some disco dancing,” laughs Wendell.
 “They appreciated the fact that we were having fun, but it was also a great test to see if the tentacle sims would work under even the severe circumstances of disco!”

 In addition to Independence Day: Resurgence’s creatures, Image Engine contributed to a variety of large-scale vehicle and environment work.